 How Long Does It Take to Learn Databases?

 The time it takes to learn databases depends on your interest and background knowledge.
-If you want to become a database engineer, for example, you will need to have engineering skills, developer skills, and design skills.
+If you want to become a database engineer, for example, you will need to have engineering, developer, and design skills.

 The most crucial skill is knowledge of a programming language.
 Depending on your commitment and previous experience, it will take between a couple of months and a year to learn a new language.